86 billion dollars.

 Best for: Inflammatory lumbar pain.

-Turmeric is proven to be the best pain relieving food, and is just as effective for low back pain relief as NSAIDs.
+Turmeric is proven to be the best pain-relieving food and is just as effective for low back pain relief as NSAIDs.

 The active ingredients in Turmeric seek and destroy free radicals that cause pain and swelling and of course – Inflammation.

-It’s powerful anti-inflammation abilities are documented in more than 1500 studies.
+Its powerful anti-inflammation abilities are documented in more than 1500 studies.

-If you really dislike the taste, you can use a high quality all natural Turmeric supplement, like this one.
+If you really dislike the taste, you can use a high-quality all natural Turmeric supplement, like this one.
 It has black pepper in it too – for optimal absorption.

 6. Lower Back Pain Creams